zufre/react-props-cb-000/README.md

 ## Objectives
 1. Explain how props make our components more dynamic and reusable
 2. Pass props to a component by adding them as attributes when you render them
-2. Declare default prop values in ES2015 classes as well as `React.createClass()`
+2. Declare default prop values in React
 3. Render a component with props and default props